MrSwiss/hiragana.js/README.md

 ## Contributing

 I'm pretty new to Japanese, so it's possible that I haven't quite got this right.
 Please, feel free to submit your suggestions.
-I'd also like to eventually support Katakana and Kanji, but I do not have the requisite knowledge.
+I'd also like to eventually support katakana and kanji, but I do not have the requisite knowledge.
 Support for additional languages may also be desirable.

 To contribute, fork the repository and submit your changes as pull requests.
 Make sure you update